 I have recently completed, presented, defended and passed my master’s thesis project.
 It was a great experience which I believe has the potential of preventing traffic accidents and saving human lives.
 Bellow you can read the abstract and if you are interested you may download the whole report here:

 In tomorrow’s vehicle industry vehicles will have the ability to communicate and cooperate with each other in order to avoid collisions and provide useful information to each other.
 However, for this cooperation to be possible all vehicles will have to be equipped with compatible wireless 802.11p modules that implement the ITS-G5 standard.
-During the implementation phase of the system there will be plenty of older vehicles without such equipment.
+During the implementation phase of the system, there will be plenty of older vehicles without such equipment.

-The hardware for the embedded system is divided in two main parts; a microcontroller board and a single-board microcomputer.
+The hardware for the embedded system is divided into two main parts; a microcontroller board and a single-board microcomputer.
 The software is written in two programming languages; C++ for the microcontroller and Java for the microcomputer.

 Tests have been performed by comparing Drive ITS results to results from other vehicles that already implement the ITS-G5 standard and it has been confirmed that the system works as it was intended to.